RanaPratapCh/TvMaze/README.md

 ## Responsiveness

-Used Bootstrap for Responsiveness application can see in Laptop,Tab,Mobile devices.
+Used Bootstrap for Responsiveness application can see in Laptop,Tablet and Mobile devices.

 ## How to start